-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company's ability to continue as a going concern is dependent upon additional financing to continue operations.
-The Company has incurred cumulative losses of \$91,994,287 as at July 31, 2023.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company's ability to continue as a going concern is dependent upon additional financing to continue operations and that, as at July 31, 2024, the Company has incurred cumulative losses of \$97,192,959.
 As stated in Note 1, these conditions may raise significant doubt regarding the Company's ability to operate as a going concern.
 Our opinion is not modified in respect of this manner.